 “Then the Anderson just raised up and shook herself off of all that water – barrooff – just like a big dog.
 Another wave just like the first one or bigger hit us again.
 I watched those two waves head down the lake towards the Fitzgerald, and I think those were the two that sent him under.”
 Excerpt from "The Fateful Journey" by Sean Ley

 The entire crew of 29 men perished that night.
+Image of the Edmund Fitzgerald from the Shipwreck Museum.

 The sinking led to changes in the Great Lakes shipping regulations including mandatory survival suits, depth finders, positioning systems, increased freeboard and more frequent inspection of vessels.